-Matsushita Electric Industrial's CE and IT product division increased sales by 5 percent to $9 billion for its third quarter on strong sales of plasma-display TVs and DVD players and recorders.
+Osaka, Japan - Matsushita Electric Industrial's CE and IT product division increased sales by 5 percent to $9 billion for its third quarter on strong plasma-display TVs and DVD players sales.

 Matsushita's consolidated earnings for the third quarter, ended Dec.
 31, showed the company increased sales 8 percent to $15.6 billion with Japanese domestic sales rising 9 percent and overseas sales inching up 6 percent for the quarter.
 This enabled Matsushita to show a net income of $174 million for the quarter, up from a loss of about $1.4 billion during 2001's third quarter.

 The company's financial report stated video and audio sales in its AVC networks segment rose 8 percent to $4.8 billion with overseas sales accounting for about $3.1 billion of the sales.
 Information and communications equipment sales, also part of the AVC segment, were up just 1 percent to $4.3 billion and overseas sales comprised a little over half the total, but were flat compared with the same period last year.

 For the nine-month period, ended Dec.
 31, sales were up 6 percent to $45 billion, compared with the same period in 2001.
 This resulted in a net profit of $323 million up from a net loss of about $2 billion.
 AVC sales for the nine-month period were up 6 percent to $26 billion.
 Overseas sales comprised $15.4 billion of the total.